 In a "shallow" bound system, a variable is bound by saving on the stack the variable name and the variable's old value and putting the new value in the variable's top level value cell.
 When a variable is accessed, its value is always found in its top level value cell.
 The deep binding scheme has one disadvantage: the amount of cpu time required to fetch the value of a variable depends on the stack distance between its use and its binding.
 The compiler can determine local variable accesses and compiles them as fetches directly from the stack.
 Thus this computation cost only arises in the use of variable not bound in the local frame ("free" variables).
 The process of finding the value of a free variable is called free variable lookup.

 In a shallow bound system, the amount of cpu time required to fetch the value of a variable is constant regardless of whether the variable is local, special or global.
-The disadvantages of this scheme are that the actual binding of a variable takes longer (thus slowing down function call), the cells that contain the current in use values are spread throughout the space of all symbol value cells (thus increasing the working set size of functions) and context switching between processes requires unwinding and rewinding the stack (thus effectively prohibiting the use of context switching for many applications).
+The disadvantages of this scheme are that the actual binding of a variable takes longer (thus slowing down function call), the cells that contain the current in use values are spread throughout the space of all litatom value cells (thus increasing the working set size of functions) and context switching between processes requires unwinding and rewinding the stack (thus effectively prohibiting the use of context switching for many applications).

-Medley uses deep binding, because of the working set considerations and the speed of context switching.
+Interlisp-D uses deep binding, because of the working set considerations and the speed of context switching.
 The free variable lookup routine is microcoded, thus greatly reducing the search time.
 In benchmarks, the largest percentage of free variable lookup time was 20 percent of the total ellapsed time; the normal time was between 5 and 10 percent.

-Because of the deep binding, you can sometimes significantly improve performance by declaring global variables.
+One consequence of Interlisp-D's deep binding scheme is that users may significantly improve performance by declaring global variables in certain situations.
 If a variable is declared global, the compiler will compile an access to that variable as a retrieval of its top level value, completely bypassing a stack search.
 This should be done only for variables that are never bound in functions, such as global databases and flags.

-Global variable declarations should be done using the GLOBALVARS file manager command (Chapter 17).
-Its form is (GLOBALVARS $VAR_1 \dots VAR_N$).
+Global variable declarations should be done using the GLOBALVARS file package command (Chapter 17).
+Its form is (GLOBALVARS $VAR_1 \dots VAR_N$ ).